 1) What is your background?

-I received my M.D. degree from Case Western Reserve University School of Medicine, and my Masters in Public Heath Degree from the University of Illinois in Chicago.
+I received my M.D. degree from Case Western Reserve University School of Medicine, and my master’s degree in Public Heath from the University of Illinois in Chicago.

 2) Where is your studio?
 Where do you teach?

 My studio has been open full time since 2003.
 I teach private lessons online as well as in person.
 In person lessons are offered in MI and Florida (east coast).
 I teach students who are live in many different states in the U.S.A., and some who are out of the country as well.
 Monthly rehearsals and recitals are held online and in person on a monthly basis.

 Private lessons are scheduled 7 days per week.
 Most students schedule a regular lesson day and time and take one or two lessons per week at the same day and time each week.
 A few students "float" and schedule their lessons for a different day and time each week depending upon their schedule and mine.
 Make up lessons are scheduled during open time slots throughout the week.

 A studio recital is given each month on a Sunday evening.
 Participation in our monthly recitals is optional and is encouraged.
 Some students perform every month or almost every month.
 Others perform every other month or once per quarter.
 A studio group rehearsal is held prior to each recital.
 Chamber music rehearsals are scheduled most frequently on weekends, with occasional rehearsals being held on a weeknight as well.